Tomato Salad with Oil-Free Vinaigrette

 Fresh, vine-ripened tomatoes add so much nutrition to a gluten-free diet — however, their flavor is the main reason I eat them, and I enjoy fresh tomato recipes like this salad.
 One way to serve them, alone or with other vegetables, is with one of my favorites, this gluten-free salad dressing.

 My mom taught me this vinaigrette recipe using sugar a long time ago.
 Since then I’ve tried different sweeteners and I must say that they all taste good.
-Agave is the one I like best, though.
+Agave is the one I like most often, though.

 The vinegar can be changed, too, so feel free to use balsamic or rice or raspberry-infused vinegar, or whatever your favorite vinegar is, as long as it’s gluten-free.
 For example, don’t use a malt vinegar if you are gluten intolerant or gluten sensitive.
 Check the label, and if you aren’t sure about the ingredients, contact the manufacturer!